eProsima/vulcanexus/docs/rst/vulcanai/vulcanai_tools/vulcanai_tools.rst

 The *blackboard* is a shared memory space where tools write data, every time a tool is executed, its output is stored in the *blackboard*, following the output schema of the tool.
 This mechanism allows to freely share any type of data between tools or even between other entities in the Python environment, without the need for the LLM to reason about how to pass data between tools.

-To use the *blackboard*, tools can access it through the ``self.bb`` attribute, which is a dictionary-like object that allows to read data.
+To use the *blackboard*, tools can access it through the ``self.bb`` attribute, which is a dictionary-like object that allows to reading data.

 For example, we could rewrite the `AddAndMultiplyTool` tool to use the *blackboard* like this:

 .. literalinclude:: /resources/tutorials/vulcanai/tools_basic/math_tools_blackboard.py
     :language: python
-    :lines: 14-32
+    :lines: 13-31

 In this way, we access the output of the `AddTool` directly from the *blackboard* instead of relying on the agent to pass it as an input.